CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 Belted Z is good, but you have to either balance the forces with a spring or gear them down strongly to avoid creeping when power is removed.

-Ballscrews are great but they're really expensive.
+Ballscrews can be great, but ones that are actually good are really expensive.
 Use these if you must have the best.

 On a bedslinger, use dual Z actuators, whether linked or independent.